Can goto

 }

-Note how strikingly familiar this definition is to a regular function definition.
-The difference here is, instead of providing actual types like int or u8 to the macro for x and y, we provide what sort of type we’d expect.
-By using expr, we say “this is an expression which needs evaluating before we put into the code”.
+, we say âthis is an expression which needs evaluating before we put into the codeâ.
 Because Rust is smart about this, the issue to do with order of precedence we saw in C simply cannot happen.
 This smartness is due to Rust implementing what is known as syntactic macros, that is, it understands syntax, and not just text.

-Rust also brings a number of other powerful features to macros that make certain classes of code generation possible, that simply wouldn’t be in C. A noteworthy example is the typed_html crate, which lets you convert HTML into rich Rust objects.
+crate, which lets you convert HTML into rich Rust objects.
 This is all performed with fully strongly typed code, whereas C macros can leave you feeling around in the dark.

 LISP is another example of a language with powerful syntactic macros.
-In fact, LISP’s macros are arguably the biggest reason for its power and reverence by many programmers.
+In fact, LISPâs macros are arguably the biggest reason for its power and reverence by many programmers.
 LISP macros, which let you treat your source code as if it were any other data you might want to transform in your program, are uniquely placed to modify and mould your programs to your will.

-But, as with Rust, if you have only ever had experience with C macros, then me saying “Check out LISP for its powerful macros!” may sound no better than me saying “You should try this new form of exercise that involves repeatedly smashing your hand with a hammer!”
+But, as with Rust, if you have only ever had experience with C macros, then me saying âCheck out LISP for its powerful macros!â may sound no better than me saying âYou should try this new form of exercise that involves repeatedly smashing your hand with a hammer!â

 C, Rust and LISP are of course not the only languages to have macros; macros are as old and widespread as computer science itself.
 Even modern Javascript can be sprinkled with macros these days, when run through certain compilers such as Babel.

-As with the previous sections, if you feel a dull sense of familiarity with the concerns I’ve raised around C macros, ask yourself if you’re dragging those fears along to other languages.
-If you’ve never picked up Rust or LISP, why not try one of them out?
-Or, if there are magical macros in your own C codebase, why not spend some time grappling with them to understand what’s really happening?
+As with the previous sections, if you feel a dull sense of familiarity with the concerns Iâve raised around C macros, ask yourself if youâre dragging those fears along to other languages.
+If youâve never picked up Rust or LISP, why not try one of them out?
+Or, if there are magical macros in your own C codebase, why not spend some time grappling with them to understand whatâs really happening?
 One dedicated programmer willing to document a system can be a great boon to future users of it.

 Bubblesort is the runt of the sorting algorithms.
-It’s pulled out as an example of exactly how not to sort a list, yet due to its simplicity is also often used to teach sorting algorithms from first principles.
+Itâs pulled out as an example of exactly how not to sort a list, yet due to its simplicity is also often used to teach sorting algorithms from first principles.
 The premise is simple: Start with the number at one end of a list and compare it to the one next to it.
 If the first number is larger than the second, swap their positions.
-Keep doing this until there’s no number next in line smaller than your current one, then go back to the start.
+Keep doing this until thereâs no number next in line smaller than your current one, then go back to the start.

-It’s quite elegant, but it’s precisely this elegance that leads it to have a terrible algorithmic complexity (often expressed using Big O notation).
+Itâs quite elegant, but itâs precisely this elegance that leads it to have a terrible algorithmic complexity (often expressed using Big O notation).
 Bubblesort has a complexity of O(n²).

 Put simply: Every extra element in your list makes the sort take even longer than the element added before it did.

 Say sorting 10 elements took 100ms: at 10ms an element, you might imagine that sorting 11 would take 110ms - but actually, it would take closer to 121ms, an increase of 21ms.
-Adding another won’t increase to 142ms, but 144ms, an increase of 23ms.
-The amount of time we’re increasing by gets larger with every element.
-By the time you’re at 100 elements, each extra item adds another 200ms!
+Adding another wonât increase to 142ms, but 144ms, an increase of 23ms.
+The amount of time weâre increasing by gets larger with every element.
+By the time youâre at 100 elements, each extra item adds another 200ms!
 Not long after this, every extra item is adding entire seconds of waiting time, which quickly balloons to minutes, and then hours, just to sort a list.
 This unexpected sudden increase in waiting time is exactly why computer scientists spend so much effort on understanding algorithmic complexity in sorts.

 This chart is pretty damning for any algorithm with O(n^2) performance, when we know there are sorting algorithms with O(log n) time, suggesting we should just throw the bubblesort out with the bathwater.

 However.
 Bubblesort is actually pretty fast when used on small lists - the sluggishness only presents itself as we sort lists of any real size.
-But when we’re sorting small lists, say less than 10 elements, it turns out that CPU concerns, specifically cache coherency, play a much larger effect than theoretical complexity.
-Cache coherency says that if you can write your code to only touch data that’s already in your CPU cache (think of a much smaller, much faster version of RAM), you can save substantial amounts of time that would otherwise be spent reading the data from RAM in the first place.
+But when weâre sorting small lists, say less than 10 elements, it turns out that CPU concerns, specifically cache coherency, play a much larger effect than theoretical complexity.
+Cache coherency says that if you can write your code to only touch data thatâs already in your CPU cache (think of a much smaller, much faster version of RAM), you can save substantial amounts of time that would otherwise be spent reading the data from RAM in the first place.

-This property could well be why earlier versions of the Unreal Engine 4’s sort algorithm used a hybrid of different sort algorithms, falling back to bubblesort when the list contains eight items or fewer.
+This property could well be why earlier versions of the Unreal Engine 4âs sort algorithm used a hybrid of different sort algorithms, falling back to bubblesort when the list contains eight items or fewer.
 Why incur the cost of allocating extra memory, when you can do the last part of a sort extremely quickly with the memory you already have?

-Timsort, which is Python’s default sorting algorithm, uses a similar hybrid approach, although it employs insertion sort at small sizes in place of bubblesort.
+Timsort, which is Pythonâs default sorting algorithm, uses a similar hybrid approach, although it employs insertion sort at small sizes in place of bubblesort.
 This paper suggests that bubblesort makes great use of the cache at low sizes (though insertion sort beats it out), and this great breakdown really dives into what issues bubblesort really has.

-Algorithmic complexity aside however, bubblesort has another fascinating use-case in video games: rendering thousands of visual particle effects to a screen per frame.
-As bubblesort is just two nested for loops, it can be run one part of a loop at a time against the whole list.
+loops, it can be run one part of a loop at a time against the whole list.
 This characteristic can be used to partially sort particles by their depth before rendering to screen.

-By running one sweep of the sort at a time, rather than waiting for the full list to be completely sorted, the game engine can approach a sorted list over several frames, while being “sorted enough” in the meantime.
+By running one sweep of the sort at a time, rather than waiting for the full list to be completely sorted, the game engine can approach a sorted list over several frames, while being âsorted enoughâ in the meantime.
 When combined with z-testing, this provides great speed-ups.

 This is a little more difficult if the particles are transparent, however, and whether it provides and acceptable experience for the players is contingent on the art direction of the game.
-As particle effects are often small or transparent, it’s sometimes not a problem if they’re drawn in the wrong order for a few hundred milliseconds - most of the time, the player simply won’t notice!
+As particle effects are often small or transparent, itâs sometimes not a problem if theyâre drawn in the wrong order for a few hundred milliseconds - most of the time, the player simply wonât notice!
 The art team however, might.

 NVIDIA, a company that creates leading graphics cards, have also found that in certain particle rendering scenarios, dividing particles into lists of 31 elements and applying bubblesort is a highly efficient way to achieve local sorting during ray tracing.

-Bubblesort is not an algorithm you should reach for in most scenarios, but knowing that there are legitimate cases where it is considered the best option hopefully gives you a new-found appreciation for the algorithm often renamed to “terrible sort”, “teaching sort”, or in one case “crap sort”!
+Bubblesort is not an algorithm you should reach for in most scenarios, but knowing that there are legitimate cases where it is considered the best option hopefully gives you a new-found appreciation for the algorithm often renamed to âterrible sortâ, âteaching sortâ, or in one case âcrap sortâ!

-I’ve said it at least four times during this article already, but I’ll finish off by battering you around the head with the point for a fifth and final time: the more you understand the history and reasoning behind certain decisions, the better equipped you are to make your own decisions later. goto, macros, PHP, bubblesort - even if today there are better choices, these all have great uses, both historically, and in the modern day.
+Iâve said it at least four times during this article already, but Iâll finish off by battering you around the head with the point for a fifth and final time: the more you understand the history and reasoning behind certain decisions, the better equipped you are to make your own decisions later. goto

 Go out and find something, in software or outside in the real world, which turns your stomach.
-Find a stupid decision you’ve seen somewhere, or a terrible process, and ask: Why is it like this?
+Find a stupid decision youâve seen somewhere, or a terrible process, and ask: Why is it like this?
 What events led to this outcome?
 What should I know before removing this fence?